Quansight/Quansight-website/apps/consulting/posts/dash-voila-panel-streamlit-our-thoughts-on-the-big-four-dashboarding-tools.md

 it will be interesting to see where it goes with the influx of capital, and whether it will become more closely tied to Snowflake databases.

-## Answers to Questions We Get A Lot
+## Answers to Questions We Get a Lot

 ### Which one should I use?